An engine bay is an area inside motorised vehicles such as cars, trains and aeroplanes where the engine is located.

 FyreLine is an innovative linear heat detection system from Eurofyre, and is available in two variations:

-FyreLine Digital provides fixed heat detection at rated temperatures of 68°C, 88°C, 105°C or 185°C. When the cable reaches its rated temperature, an alarm signal is sent straight to the fire alarm control panel in order to trigger the alarm.
+FyreLine Digital provides fixed heat detection at rated temperatures of 68°C, 88°C, 105°C, 185°C and 230°C. When the cable reaches its rated temperature, an alarm signal is sent straight to the fire alarm control panel in order to trigger the alarm.

 FyreLine Analogue is capable of detecting heat anywhere along its length and has been designed for use in a variety of environments.
 Fyreline Analogue constantly monitors for changes in temperature and triggers an alarm once it reaches the temperature specified during the installation process.
 Due to its ability to monitor for changes in temperature, FyreLine Analogue can also provide a pre-alarm, this allows for potential fires to be investigated before action is taken, thus reducing the risk of false alarm.